-- Applicant earned a bachelor's degree or higher from an 1. institution where the primary language for learning was English, - Applicant is a citizen of an English-speaking country.
-2.
+1. Applicant earned a bachelor's degree or higher from an institution where the primary language for learning was English, or

+2. Applicant is a citizen of an English-speaking country.

-International students, whose transcripts are not in English, are also required to have their transcripts translated and evaluated by an NACES \Additional fees that may be assessed during a student's enrollment recognized organization prior to submission.
-Official transcripts and the can be found under "Tuition and Fees". original evaluation documents must be mailed directly to Chi University for review.
+International students, whose transcripts are not in English, are also required to have their transcripts translated and evaluated by an NACES recognized organization prior to submission.
+Official transcripts and the original evaluation documents must be mailed directly to Chi Institute for review.